Mann-tech13/Mann-tech13/README.md

-# Hi there, I'm Vashishth Gajjar 👋
+# Hi there, I'm Mann Shah 👋
 ## I'm student pursuing B.Tech in Information and Communication Technology

 <!--